scala-native/scala-native.g8/README.md

 #### This is what you will be doing, in a nutshell:

-* installation of LLVM and Clang
+* installation of LLVM and Clang (if needed!)
 * installation of libgc-dev
-* installing (*patching!*) and building Scala Native
+* installing, (*patching!*) and building Scala Native
 * building *this* project
 * run a demo application compiled by Scala Native

 #### Installing LLVM and CLang

+**NOTE:** If you already have LLVM >= 3.7 and Clang >= 3.7 installed in your system, you probably can skip to the next section.

 You can install LLVM and Clang from their APT repository:
 * [Installation script for Debian Jessie]

-In case the LLVM APT repository is down, you have two choices:
+In case the LLVM APT repository is down, please install from pre-built binaries:

-* Install pre-built binaries from LLVM website for your platform
 * Under section "Download LLVM 3.8.0", look for section [Pre-Build Binaries]

+**This is an example on how you can install the pre-built binaries:**

 <pre>
     # This is an example on how you can install the pre-built binaries